srobo/website/_posts/2021-04-24-sr2021-final-league-session.md

 ---

-With the final 36 matches of the SR2021 League complete, team MAI from Gymnasium Markt Indersdorf head up the leaderboard.
+With the final 36 matches of the SR2021 League complete, team MAI from Gymnasium Markt Indersdorf head up the leader board.
 They have managed to knock the teams from Hills Road Sixth Form College out of the top spot.
 Of our rookie teams, teams WER and SPA are looking to be the ones to watch though we've seen amazing progress from all teams.
-With just an six point spread between the top nine teams the finals are definetly much too close to close call!
+With just an six point spread between the top nine teams the finals are definitely much too close to close call!

 Module Ⅳ, which is final iteration of this years game, was played for the first time today.
 This module totally redesigned the arena, while keeping